Boynton Beach Truck Accident Lawyers

 Call our Florida attorneys now to discuss your truck accident case and Demand More ®!

 What to Do If You’re in a Truck Accident in Boynton Beach

-Knowing what to do after a truck accident will help you act responsibly and in your own best interests — especially when emotions are running high.
+Knowing what to do after a truck accident will help you act responsibly and in your best interests, especially when emotions run high.
 Here are the steps we recommend you follow:

 1. Don’t Leave the Scene

 Under Florida statute 316.027, a driver who leaves the scene of an accident without filing a report could face severe legal consequences.
 The law requires drivers to stop when someone gets injured in a motor accident.

 If someone suffers an injury or death due to the collision, leaving the scene can be prosecuted as a felony.
 However, leaving the scene of an accident in Florida is not considered a felony if no injury occurs.

 Calling 911 is the fastest way to request an ambulance and get a police officer to the scene.

 The officer will assess the accident and document the event in a report.
 A police report is critical to building your case.

 Always seek medical attention — even if you think you’ll be fine without it.
 A doctor will treat your injuries and uncover issues you may not yet be aware of.